Active Travel Corridors

 A Network for People

-Introducing Active Travel Corridors (ATC)—A brand new transportation network that has been here for decades.
+Active Travel Corridors (ATCs) are a transportation network that has been part of the Corvallis community for years, but only recently has it been mapped out.
 ATCs are neighborhood shortcuts for people walking, rolling and biking.
 They are comfortable, “people only” paths that connect streets to parks, schools and other streets, shortening trips for people traveling by active travel modes.

 Where are ATCs?

-ATCs have been quietly developing around Corvallis for decades.
-Chances are, you may even know of some in your neighborhood!
+ATCs have been quietly developing on Corvallis streets for decades.
+The chances are good that you may even know of some within your own neighborhood!
 They are mostly found on streets that offer no exit for motorized vehicles ("Dead End" or “No Outlet” streets), yet a usable network does continue for people traveling by foot, wheel or mobility device.
 These little connections provide a shorter way through and between neighborhoods than following sidewalks along streets.

 Mapping the Corvallis ATC Network